 I was promoted to Sergeant in 2007 and to Captain in November 2014.
 On July 21, 2017, I was appointed Interim Chief of Police of Eureka.

 EPD has a long history of proud service to our community beginning around 1858 with the appointment of our first town marshal.
 Today, EPD is filled with hardworking, dedicated men and women who care deeply about their community.
 Good leaders are just that because they surround themselves with great people.
 EPD has great people.
 We are continuing to evaluate every area of our department and working hard to enhance our proficiency, service, and relationship with the community.
 I am a firm believer that public trust is ultimately built and maintained at the ground level--where it matters most--one contact at a time every time.

 I believe that partnership, understanding, and public trust are core tenets of any successful policing program.
 It takes a whole community to police one effectively and EPD needs your help.
 We can’t throw enough handcuffs at our problems to solve them all through arrests.
 “Ping-pong” policing doesn’t work.
+(Officers bouncing around the City responding to calls for service/ crime incidents & problems re-actively).
 Creative, collaborative crime fighting and prevention is needed.
 Our greatest ‘force multiplier’ is the people we serve.
 You’ll notice I began with the salutation, “Hello, Team Eureka!”
 I chose the word “team” because that is what we are and what we need to strive to be.
 Help us protect and serve you through your vigilance, support, and active community participation.
 Let’s work in partnership to innovatively fight crime, improve quality of life, and safeguard the future of Eureka.
 As Winston Churchill once said, “You make a living by what you earn; you make a life by what you give.”